sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 * Tick the box to the left on the row with your VM.
 * At the upper right corner of the screen, under the dust bin drop-down button, unfold.
 * Click `Shutdown`.
 * Refresh the Virtual Machines list (by clicking on the two arrows chasing each other next to + button) until your VM is gone.
+You can start a new VM from your existing template and image any time.

-> **NOTE:**
+> **Food for brain:**
 >
+> Start your VM again. *Is your file still there?*

->That was the shutdown.
-Once the operation is finished, your VM will be removed from the display and its resources freed.
-You can start a new VM from your existing template and image any time.
+* Once your operations are finished, shutdown the VM.
+It will be removed from the display and its resources will be freed.

 ### Next: part B
 Now that you completed the Tutorial [SURFcursus - part A](surfcursus-part-A-2015-Oct-15), please continue with Tutorial [SURFcursus - part B](surfcursus-part-B-2015-Oct-15).